sahilsalunke42/FetchForge/Readme.md

-Escanor — understood.
-Here is your **short professional README**, with a **clean placeholder section** for your upcoming documentation site.

-This is the ideal balance: compact, usable, and ready for production.

----

-# 🚀 **FINAL README.md (Short + Docs Link Placeholder)**

 ````md
 # ForgeFetch
 A TypeScript-first HTTP client with **retries, timeouts, caching, rate-limits, queueing, and middleware**, built on top of native `fetch`.